-Step 6: Now, if you simply want to make a “comment” without changing anything in the text, highlight the said text and press the “comment” button.
+Step 6: If you simply want to make a “comment” without changing anything in the text, highlight the said text and press the “comment” button.

 Then, just type your comment on the space provided and hit the “Comment” button.

-Step 7: After all the changes are made, you can view the history of those changes by tapping the “Open Comment History” button on the taskbar.
+Step 7: After all the changes are made, you can view the history of those changes by clicking on the “Open Comment History” button on the taskbar.

-No more sending screenshots.
-No more sending attachments through emails or messaging apps.
+No more sending screenshots and no more sending attachments through emails or messaging apps.

 Frequently Asked Questions about How to Track Changes in Google Docs